spencerlachance/cs4500p1/report/doc.md

 * Implemented a protocol for serialization and deserialization.
 * Implemented serialization and deserialization of Object, String, all vectors, columns, Message subclasses, and DataFrame.
 * Implemented the KVStore and Application classes.
 They now run properly on a single node.
+* The network layer was integrated into the KVStore class.
+Now an application can run with multiple nodes and nodes correctly share data between their KVStores.
+However, entire dataframes are still being serialized and put into KVStores which isn't scalable.
 ## What is left to do:
-* Make the system distributed and integrate networking.
-* Implement the Distributed Array class.
+* Implement the Distributed Array class so that DataFrames themselves are distributed across multiple nodes.
-* Solidify a way for all three layers in the system to interact with each other successfully.
+* Implement the KDStore class so the Application layer can still put and get DataFrames.